HyperiumClient/Hyperium/README.md

 Q: I found a bug.
 Where do I report it?

 A: Join the <a href="https://discord.gg/RNyRgtv">Discord</a> and run `-new` in the commands channel.
-Then, explain your issue!
+Then explain your issue!

 Q: My game keeps crashing!